 Lighting for Pet Photography

-Profoto has fast recycling time, which is reliable and helpful if you don’t want to miss any fast-fleeing moments in pet photography.
+Profoto has a fast recycling time, which is reliable and helpful if you don’t want to miss any fast-fleeing moments in pet photography.

 However, you can also use strobes instead of Profoto.
 Other alternatives are,